 Where Should You Go?

-Vermont is a strong contender for the most romantic destination in New England, as you can’t compete with its adorable villages and perfect autumn foliage.
-Couples looking for a quintessential New England trip will want to definitely consider Vermont.
+Vermont is a strong contender for the most romantic destination in New England, as you can’t compete with its adorable villages, perfect autumn foliage, and Christmastime charm.

 Massachusetts is more than just Boston, though that demands a romantic New England getaway all its own.
 In Western Mass you’ll find the artistic and cultural hub of the Berkshires.

 For theater, dance, and music amidst the rolling hills, this is the place to be.
 History abounds all over Boston, from enchanting Salem to iconic Plymouth.

 Don’t forget MA’s coastal getaway gems: Martha’s Vineyard, Cape Cod, and Nantucket.
 These are well-known spots for memorable New England vacations.